Canonical Portfolios: Optimal Asset and Signal Combination: Empirical Analysis

 \subsection{Data and Portfolio Construction Rules}

 For our empirical analysis, we download six datasets from Kenneth French's data library, which are characteristic-sorted long-short stock portfolios.\footnote{The description of all portfolio construction can be found on Kenneth French's website: \url{https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}.
 At the time of writing, these datasets were based on the 10-2022 CRSP database.} They are daily returns on portfolios of stocks sorted on the basis of size and book-to-market (FF), size and operating profitability (ME/OP), and size and investment (ME/INV), each of which is of universe size 25 and 100.
 In comparison to individual stocks, each return of a portfolio is an average return of a group of stocks sharing similar characteristics and so they are less subject to large variabilities due to idiosyncratic risks.
-Hence, they serve as useful test assets that may allow us to more easily harvest the predictability in stock returns.
+Hence, they serve as useful test assets that may allow us to easily harvest the predictability in stock returns.

 Although some of these portfolio returns have been available since 1926, we conduct most of our analysis on the period from July 1963 to October 2022, for which most of the returns are available.
 For simplicity, we suppose that 21 consecutive days constitute one trading `month' and 252 consecutive days as one trading `year'.
-We adopt a sequential updating scheme and rebalance the portfolio every 'month' on a rolling walk-forward basis.
+We adopt a sequential updating scheme and rebalance the portfolio every `month' on a rolling walk-forward basis.
 To obtain a well-defined investment universe for which we can estimate the portfolios, we use the following rule.
 For each rebalancing date, we select test assets that have a complete return history over the most recent $T=120$ months as well as a complete return `future' over the subsequent trading month.
+The backward and forward restrictions ensure that we have data to estimate our models and to evaluate out-of-sample.
 This provides us with 578 monthly out-of-sample returns, which covers the out-of-sample investment period from 09-09-1974 through 10-21-2022.